anatsuk1/http11_parser/README.md

 ## Environment

+The development environmant.

-Some applications are needed for building the parser.
+Needed for building the parser.
 * gcc
 * flex
-* zsh

 For building the simple application.
 * gmake